 We love Cabernet Sauvignons, Pinots and Chardonnays.
-However, having literally drunk our way around the world, when we arrived in Gaillac we were immediately struck by its interesting and historic grape varieties and the great wines that can be made from them.
+However, when we arrived in Gaillac we were immediately struck by its interesting and historic grape varieties and the great wines that can be made from them.

 We’re excited by the opportunity to do something that little bit different and at the same time to be part of a long tradition of Gaillac vignerons.